suprafrontal/hemato.ai.docs/source/index.html.md

 <aside class="warning">Notes:<ul>
 <li>Please note that this is NOT an HTTP multipart call with `Content-Type: multipart/form-data` </li>
 <li>Plaese note that this is not a form submission call either.
-The entir body of the request is
+The entire body of the request is the image.
 </ul>
 </aside>